 As business schools across the world celebrate the first edition of the World Case Teaching today, February 5, 2019, LBS faculty and students share unique perspectives on case studies and their impact on management education.

-Dean, Dr Enase Okonedo has, in several interviews, expressed that case studies are how LBS provides homegrown solutions to challenges faced by African businesses.
+Dean, Prof Enase Okonedo has, in several interviews, expressed that case studies are how LBS provides homegrown solutions to challenges faced by African businesses.
 “As a manager, you need to persuade and convince the people you work with to follow your ideology, so case discussions allow participants to discuss and convince other participants about their points of view.
 Managers are developed by practicalising, it is not the same as reading about management.
 We want managers to become effective managers by going through a real learning experience.
 I am a strong advocate of this method because it is not a passive but an engaging method for both participant and facilitator.”

 Dr Uchenna Uzo believes this style of teaching has aided LBS participants to have a rich transformational experience.

 “The case study method ties in to our mission in creating and transmitting management and business knowledge.
 Our learning goes beyond acquiring knowledge and skills to advance their careers but also to be better individuals in the society.
 The case-based approach opens participants to new ways of learning that help strengthen their analytical skills, time management skills, and capacity for teamwork.
 Furthermore, the process allows participants to be more emotionally intelligent, as they openly discuss their opinions and views.”